 In a final report on the crash, the National Transportation Safety Board stated that pilot Lucas Smith had been performing aerial stunts that overstressed the craft’s wing, causing it to fold.
 Investigators found no pre-existing problems with the craft that contributed to the crash.

-The NTSB stated that Smith lacked a pilot’s license and the minimum certification required: a sport pilot license.
-The flying boat also lacked proper registration, the NTSB stated.
+The NTSB stated Smith lacked a pilot’s license and the minimum certification required: a sport pilot license.
+The flying boat also lacked proper registration, the NTSB said.

 Friends and family have described the pair as adventurous.

-Smith’s father told the The Post and Courier that his son was a skilled ultralight pilot who had flown the craft for many years.
-The craft was purchased in Florida from an owner who gave his son instruction in how to fly it, Ellison Smith has said.
+Smith’s father told The Post and Courier that his son was a skilled ultralight pilot who had flown the craft for many years.
+The craft was purchased in Florida from an owner who gave his son instruction on how to fly it, Ellison Smith has said.